 You can read more about consistency here.

-Is your agency ready for 2018?
+Is your agency ready for the year ahead?
 More competition from more places means more trouble for agency new business.
 Doing the same things over and over again will result in diminishing returns.
-2018 has to be your year to turn the table on the competition by being more committed, focused, and differentiated than the other 69,002.
+This year has to be your year to turn the table on the competition by being more committed, focused, and differentiated than the other 69,002.
 It’s not impossible to change course.
 If your best client came to you saying their sales were declining, you would rally the troops and come up with a new plan to get them growing.
 Why not make your agency your best client and put your expertise to work for you?
-You’ll look back on 2018 as the year that changed everything.
+You’ll look back on this year as the year that changed everything.

-I’ve got a lot more advice on how to make 2018 your year and would enjoy sharing with you.
+I’ve got a lot more advice on how to make your year great and would enjoy sharing with you.
 I’m always open to a conversation.
-If you like this post, click the thumbs up, so I’ll know and then sign up for my new business newsletter.
-Follow me on Twitter and LinkedIn for daily tips, tricks, and insights. #LetsGrow!
+If you like this post, click the thumbs up, so I’ll know, and then sign up for my new business newsletter.
+Follow me on LinkedIn for daily tips, tricks, and insights. #LetsGrow!